 STCC is committed to the academic success of all entering students.
 The college develops an Entrance Assessment Review to provide every student with proper advising and to promote retention.
 The Entrance Assessment Review is used to evaluate student competency in reading, writing, mathematics, and keyboard skills and aids STCC students and advisors in planning an appropriate course of study.
 This testing is required before registering for classes.
 No credit is awarded based on entrance assessments.

-- All incoming students matriculating in degree, certificate, or certificate of completion programs will complete the entrance assessment before registering for classes.
+- All incoming students matriculating in degree or certificate of completion programs will complete the entrance assessment before registering for classes.
 If the results reveal a need for a stronger foundation in vital academic skills, students will be directed to appropriate developmental courses and support services.

 - Students whose reviews indicate a need to further develop skills in reading, writing, mathematics, or keyboard skills must complete appropriate developmental courses designated to prepare students to succeed in college-level programs.
 Completion of developmental coursework may extend the time required to complete a degree or certificate program.